best-of-lists/best-of/template/CONTRIBUTING.md

     ```
 - Please create an individual issue or pull request for each project.
 - Please use the following title format for the issue or pull request: `Add project: project-name`.
-- If a project doesn't fit any of the pre-existing categories, it should go under the `Others` category by not assigning any category.
+- If a project doesn't fit into any of the pre-existing categories, it should go under the `Others` category by not assigning any category.
 You can also suggest a new category via the add or update category template on the [issue page](https://github.com/best-of-lists/best-of-template/issues/new/choose).

 ## Update a project